cloudops/k8s_tf_demo/presentation/presentation.md

 ## Let the journey begin...

-It turns out that getting Kubernetes and Tungsten Fabric to work together is not trivial, so we wanted to give a little summary of our findings.
+It turns out that getting Kubernetes and Tungsten Fabric to work together is non-trivial, so we wanted to give a little summary of our findings.

 The [Deploy Tungsten Fabric on Kubernetes in 1-step command](https://github.com/tungstenfabric/website/blob/master/Tungsten-Fabric-one-line-install-on-k8s.md) tutorial is very useful, but we still ran into these issues.

 - We needed the kernel version `3.10.0-862.14.4` instead of `3.10.0-862.3.2`.
 - We needed 32GB of RAM and 50GB of disk on the Kubernetes master to have enough resources.
-- The *Deploy in 1-step* guide rendered on the website strips out the `sed` variable `{{ K8S_MASTER_IP }}`.
+- The version of the *Deploy in 1-step* guide which is rendered on the website strips out the `sed` variable `{{ K8S_MASTER_IP }}`.

 After we are back from KubeCon, I will open a PR to improve the documentation in these areas.